How to Keep a "Go Big or Go Home" Attitude: an AI Application Story

 It was just a lucky coincidence that the co-founders of Wing found me on LinkedIn and hit me up because they were pivoting then.
 Back in 2018, Wing was just an on-campus student assistant, but for this new business idea of a ubiquitous professional assistant, they were looking for new talent with leadership experience.
 They found me and I was lucky enough that it happened.
 I fell in love with the product and joined the team.

-Of course, there have been many people that shaped my thinking and influenced what I value.
-Specifically for my entrepreneurial endeavors, I would say it’s pretty much Elon Musk.
-To me, he embodies that pure entrepreneurial mindset: coming from a background that didn’t provide many opportunities, but employing that self-made mindset and hands-on work, and then build something and make millions of it - and don’t lay back, don’t say ‘ok, I’ve achieved everything’, but start over with something new.
+Roland: Of course, there have been many people that shaped my thinking and influenced what I value.
+Specifically for my entrepreneurial endeavors, I would say it's pretty much Elon Musk.
+To me, he embodies that pure entrepreneurial mindset: coming from a background that didn't provide many opportunities, but employing that self-made mindset and hands-on work, and then build something and make millions of it - and don't lay back, don't say "Okay, I've achieved everything", but start over with something new.

 That's what he did after PayPal - start over, and start actually two companies that were blowing people's minds.
 A space company.
 Who would do that?
 And an electric car company.
 Who would do that?
 It's crazy, right?
 That's what I admire and it's what keeps me pushing my company as well.

-In our experience of working with early stage startups, the tricky part lies in matching the remote team to the startup culture and promoting the sense of unity between in-house and remote team members.
+In our experience of providing services for early stage startups, the tricky part lies in matching the remote team to the startup culture and promoting the sense of unity between in-house and remote team members.

-Here are our tips for a successful cooperation with a remote team:
+Here are our tips for a successful cooperation with a remote web development team:

-- Transparency of reporting and access to task-management tools is a must
+- Transparency of data reporting and access to startup tools for task-management and other purposes is a must;